Already have a Username/Password for Acta Orthopaedica et Traumatologica Turcica?

 Submission and peer reviewing

 The official language of the Journal is English.
 Any type of submission and letters in during the review process has to be strictly in English.
-In addition, the Turkish version of the journal as a translated complete journal issue is also printed for Turkish readers.
+In addition, the Turkish version of the journal as a translated complete issue is also printed for Turkish readers.
 Simultaneous electronic versions of all printed articles are presented in both English and Turkish at the official web site (http://www.aott.org.tr).

 All submitted materials undergo a technical check following inital submission.
 Technical check evaluates existance of requried documents, structural consistency of manuscript and supplementary files.
 In case there's a discordance, manuscript is returned to the corresponding Author for correction.
 Following technical check, Editorial Office assign a manuscript number and officially start peer-review process.
 Assigned Vice Editors execute process on behalf of Editor and manuscripts are subject to blind peer review by at least two reviewers.
 Reviewers are assigned consdering the field of the study.
 The Editor, who judges and analyzes the entire review process, reaches a final decision to accept or reject a manuscript, or to recommend a revision.
 The Editor has the right to reject a revised manuscript.

 Copyright - Authors’ approval - Conflict of interest